esheldon/pycolumns/README.md

 # delete column and its data
 >>> c.delete_column('ra')

-# to modify the amount of memory used during index creation, specify
+# to configure the amount of memory used during index creation, specify
 # cache_mem in gigabytes.
 Default 1 gig
 >>> cols = pyc.Columns(fname, cache_mem=0.5)